dagiteferi/ai-portfolio-platform/Docs/frontend_documentation.md

 ## 1. Introduction

 Welcome to the comprehensive frontend documentation for the AI Portfolio Chatbot!
-This document serves as your definitive guide to the user-facing component of the AI Portfolio Chatbot, which acts as the interactive window into Dagi's professional profile.
+This document serves as my definitive guide to the user-facing component of the AI Portfolio Chatbot, which acts as the interactive window into my professional profile.
 It's designed to be intuitive, responsive, and visually appealing, providing a seamless experience for visitors, recruiters, and fellow developers alike.

-The primary goal of this frontend is to present Dagi's skills, projects, education, and work experience in a dynamic and engaging manner, complemented by an intelligent AI chatbot for interactive queries.
+The primary goal of this frontend is to present my skills, projects, education, and work experience in a dynamic and engaging manner, complemented by an intelligent AI chatbot for interactive queries.
 This documentation will delve into the "what," "why," and "how" of the frontend system, from its core architectural choices to the granular details of its components and their interactions.

 ## 2. Project Overview & Core Concepts